DracoR22/handi-cat_wallet-tracker/README.md

 3. Rename `.env.example` file to `.env`

-4. Go to `supabase.com` and create a free database

-5. In your `Supabase` dashboard go to `Project Settings` -> `Database` paste the connection string into `SUPABASE_DATABASE_URL` environment variable.
-Make sure you activate the `pooler connection` and set the port to `5432` your connection string should look like this: `postgresql://postgres.[PROJECT_URL]:[YOUR-PASSWORD]@aws-0-[YOUR-DB-REGION].pooler.supabase.com:5432/postgres?pgbouncer=true
-`

-6. Now you need to [Setup Prisma Pulse with a Supabase database](https://medium.com/@dilsharahasanka/prisma-pulse-hands-on-guide-b220954b3245) for real time database logs

-7. After you get your `Prisma Pulse` API key, paste it in the `PULSE_API_KEY` environment variable
+4. Create a Postgres database and paste the connection string into `DATABASE_URL`

-8. Create a new `Telegram Bot` using `Bot Father` and get your `BOT_TOKEN`, then paste it in the environment variable
+5. Create a new `Telegram Bot` using `Bot Father` and get your `BOT_TOKEN`, then paste it in the environment variable

-9. Run migrate command to push the database schemas and generate all types
+6. Run migrate command to push the database schemas and generate all types

 ```sh
   pnpm db:migrate
 ```

+7. Go to `src/providers/telegram.ts` and uncomment line 13, you will also need to comment everything after this line.
+We use this polling connection for local environments, if you decide to deploy the bot, then change it back to webhook connection

-10. Now you have to setup an rpc provider in `src/providers/solana.ts`, you can change all NETWORKS to `SOLANA_NETWORK` if you dont have one
+8. Now you have to setup an rpc provider in `src/providers/solana.ts`, you can change all NETWORKS to `SOLANA_NETWORK` if you dont have one

-11. Start the bot
+9. Start the bot

 ```sh
   pnpm start
 ```

-11. That's it! now your local version of Handi Cat is ready, you can also fill the other environment variables to setup an RPC of your choice
+10. That's it! now your local version of Handi Cat is ready, you can also fill the other environment variables to setup an RPC of your choice

 <p align="center"><img src="./showcase/cli-pic.png" width="95%" alt="Screenshot of bot succesfully running"/></>